Former Canadian Northern Railway Station

 - the station’s platform frame construction technology,

-- all original fabric inside the station,
+- any original fabric surviving inside the station,

 Government of Canada